hugohadfield/suncompass/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [licence.txt](licence.txt) file for details.

----

-Feel free to customize the above sections to better fit your specific project needs.